czrhope/hello-world/README.md

 # hello-world
-This is my first time to learn githtb!!
+This is my first time to learn github!!!!